joewatt95/lambdacplus/README.md

 The main focus is to implement the dependent Pi type, which generalizes the simple function type.

+### Specs
+Refer to the `latex` directory.

+## Current status
+#### What seems to work
+- Normalization
+- Context
+- Type checking and inference

+### What needs working on
+- More testing
+- Better error reporting and error messages
+  - At the moment we simply `assert false` whenever we encounter an error
+- Better pretty printing
+- Glue code for tying everything together

 ## Project structure
 - `bin` is where all the driver code for the compiled executable can be found.
 Currently it only contains `main.ml`, which we are